Information-theoretic bounds on quantum advantage in machine learning: Worst-case prediction error

-Once the absolute value is determined, the goal of the second stage is to determine the \emph{sign} of $\Tr(P_x \rho)$.
-Importantly, to achieve our desired prediction error, there is no needed to find the sign for any value of $x$ for which the absolute value was found to be very small in the first stage.
-With $N_2$ copies of $\rho$ stored in the quantum memory, an entangled measurement can be performed acting on all the copies, whose sole purpose is to determine the sign of $\Tr(P_x \rho)$, without collecting any further information about $\rho$.
-If both $N_2$ and $|\Tr(P_x \rho)|$ are sufficiently large, this measurement is very likely to return the correct value of the sign.
-Because the measurement is strongly biased in favor of one of the two possible outcomes, it introduces only a very ``gentle'' disturbance of the pre-measurement state; therefore, by performing many such measurements in succession acting on the quantum memory register, the sign of $P_x$ can be measured reliably for many possible values of $x$.
-We find that $N_2=\mathcal{O}(\log(M)/\epsilon^2)$ copies of $\rho$ suffice to determine the sign of $\Tr(P_x \rho)$ for $M$ different Pauli operators, if $|\Tr(P_x \rho)|> \epsilon$ for each $P_x$.
+If $|\Tr(P_x \rho)|$ is found to be small in the first stage, we may predict $h(x)=0$ and be assured that the prediction error is small.
+Therefore, in the second stage, we need only determine the sign if $|\Tr(P_x \rho)|$ was found to be reasonably large in the first stage.
+In that case we can perform a coherent measurement across several copies of $\rho$ which performs a majority vote and yields the correct value of the sign with high success probability.
+Because the measurement is strongly biased in favor of one of the two possible outcomes, it introduces only a very ``gentle'' disturbance of the pre-measurement state.
+Therefore, by performing many such measurements in succession on the same quantum memory register, we can determine the sign of $\Tr(P_x \rho)$ for many different values of $x$.
 The second stage can also be more amenable to near-term implementation using a heuristic that groups commuting observables \cite{izmaylov2019unitary, huggins2019efficient}; see Appendix~\ref{sec:heuristicsNTImp} for further discussion.
-Together, we obtain an upper bound on the total number of queries $N_Q=N_1 +N_2$ to the map $\cE_\rho$ using our quantum ML protocol.
+Each of the two stages requires only a small number of copies of $\rho$; a careful analysis yields the following theorem.